chrismeyers/data-mapper/README.md

-# data-mapper
+# data-shifter
 This package provides a data validation and transformation pipeline.
-Due to the functional nature of this package, it's easy to swap components of the pipeline to generate different transformations dynamically.
+Due to the functional nature of this package, it's easy to swap the components of the pipeline to dynamically generate different transformations.

 ## Usage
 The `convert` module leverages currying to build this pipeline: